kaplanark/horse-race/README.md

 # Horse Race (protein Frontend Bootcamp Final Case)

-Horse racing is a competition simulation in which eight horses compete against each other.
-The horses are given a random speed and a constant distance to travel.
+## Description

+Real-time race of horses running in 8 different lanes on a straight route.
+After pressing the start button, the countdown is shown and then the horses start from the starting point to the race.
+During the run, the speeds within a certain range (eg: min 20 km/h, max 40 km/h) are instantaneously changes randomly.
 The horse with the highest speed win.

 to experience <a href="https://horseracing.netlify.app/">DEMO</a>

+## Installation

+It is a free and open source project.
+You can download the project from the link below and use it by downloading it to your computer.
+You can use it for your personal and commercial projects.

-or run the following command in your terminal:
+Run the following command in your terminal:

 ```bash
 git clone https://github.com/kaplanark/horse-race.git